PRCYCoin/DAPSCoin/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each DAPS release.
+The project leader is the release manager for each PRCY release.

 Copyright
 ---------